-Key facts about the interview
+Key facts about the professional discussion

-In the interview, an independent assessor asks the apprentice questions.
+In the professional discussion an independent assessor and apprentice have a two-way formal conversation.
 It gives the apprentice the opportunity to demonstrate the KSBs mapped to this assessment method.

 This assessment method is being used because: